0v00/pptr_m3u8/README.md

 Tested against the most commonly used webcast/streaming service providers used by larger companies in Australia.

 ## how to use
 Place the annual general meetings you want to download and transcribe in `urls.csv`.
+You will also need `yt-dlp` and `ffmpeg` installed.

 1. `npm install`
 2. `npm start` to run the scraping/audio download process